 Nosto reads and processes search terms used on a site by catching the string in browser’s address field after a parameter set here.
 The easiest way to review is to make a search on a site.
 On the search results page look for a character or a string before the search term used, separated by “=” character.
 In the example below, used searchterm is “nostosearch” and the search query parameter is “q”.

 In case a site doesn’t feature a search query parameter it can be replaced with tagging, read instructions here.

 This setting can be used for testing Nosto features.

-Traffic from listed IP-addresses is ignored and not processed by Nosto.
+Traffic from listed IP-addresses is ignored in traffic related statistics.
 Browser sessions or generally visitors from blacklisted addresses are still visible in live feed in dashboard, but the traffic is ignored and excluded in the background.
 Supports only individual addresses not address-ranges.
 In the example image above, traffic from address 188.8.131.52 would be ignored.

 This means that all the features will work normally.
-For example abandoned cart emails will be sent normally, orders will be registered normally, but the statistics (and billing) will not be affected.
+For example abandoned cart emails will be sent normally, orders will be registered normally, but the visit related statistics (and billing) will not be affected.

 Other Hosts Used By The Site

 Similar setting to the front page url and extends the range of addresses where Nosto can be used and hosts from which traffic is accepted and processed, but based on single hostname settings.
 List hostnames in similar manner to front page url into the input area.
 Typically used if site’s order confirmation page is located under different hostname such as secure.company.com.
 In the example image above, the setting in primary domain effectively accepts traffic from all subdomains hence additional setting would not be necessary.